buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_SwitchingDeviceTypeMomentarySwitch.md

 # Pset_SwitchingDeviceTypeMomentarySwitch

-A momentary switch is a switch that does not hold state.
-HISTORY: Added in IFC4.
+A momentary switch is a switch that does not hold state.<!-- end of definition --> HISTORY: Added in IFC4.